 Five AI Limited is the controller of any personal data we collect and is responsible for any use we make of that personal data (referred to as, “we”, “us” or “our” in this privacy notice).

-We’ve appointed a data privacy manager who’s responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your rights, please contact the data privacy manager using the details below.

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk

 ).
 We’d appreciate the chance to deal with your concerns before you approach the ICO, so please consider contacting us first.

 This privacy notice was updated on 4 March 2021